Fiszh/YAUTC/README.md

-# Custom Twitch UI
+# Yet Another Useless Twitch Chat (Custom Twitch UI)

 https://fiszh.github.io/YAUTC/

 > **Notice:** Your stored data, such as access tokens and client IDs, is only saved in your cookies and local storage when you log in.
-All stored data will be deleted upon logging out, and no data is shared with us.
+All sensitive data stored will be deleted upon logging out, and no data will be shared with us.

+### Some features are in beta due to numerous bugs and errors in the development process. <br> To access anything in beta, head over to settings and enable beta features, refresh is sometimes needed.

 ## Supported Services